bandzaw/biplanes/README.md

 # Biplanes
-My port of the classic Biplanes of Intellivision's Triple Action, which my brother and I loved to play as kids in mid 80s.
+My port of the classic Biplanes of Intellivision's Triple Action, which my brother and I loved to play as kids in the 80s.

 It's a thrilling dogfight -- biplane style!
 Watch out for the control tower...don't get lost in the clouds.
 But most of all, watch out for that blood thirsty baron with a leather cap!